We must get off Russian gas – and it’s not because of Putin or Ukraine

 In oil and gas, it’s a bit more complex as both the expected cost and the – price that can be expected from a market – must be guessed over decades.
 We all know what future projections are worth.
 They are bull for the next year – let alone for the next 20 – 30 years.
 However, big energy has developed ways to deal with this and I must admit that if sound methods are being used, this can be done with a great deal of comfort for investors.

 In Russia’s case and its Siberian fields, this calculation would almost certainly fail to produce profits.
 We can see this sorry tale unfolding right now in Eastern Siberia where gas fields are being developed for the China contract that has been signed with Pomp and Gloria.
-Battle-hardened upstream analysts have a tough time to see how all this gas could be sold at a profit to China.
-It much more looks like a political deal where Russia would never make a dime of the project.
+Battle-hardened upstream analysts have a tough time seeing how all this gas could be sold at a profit to China.
+It was much more like a political deal where Russia would never make a dime of the project.
 Moreover, even if Russians understand natural gas, they are no magicians able to suspend the laws of gravity in oil and gas economics.

 So, how did the Russians then sell all this gas to Europe and make huge profits on it in the past?
 Easy, the currently existing pipeline and upstream infrastructure have been developed and built in the Sixties and the Seventies and modern Project Economics had not to be factored in.
-Conscript labor at the scale necessary for such a colossal undertaking and an utter disregard for the life’s of those prisoners are also hardly available, even in today’s Russia.
+Conscript labor at the scale necessary for such a colossal undertaking and an utter disregard for the lives of those prisoners are also hardly available, even in today’s Russia.
 Therefore, profitability is an issue.

 This same thing has already all but killed another once promising prospect for European gas in Russia, the Shtokman field development that has been hailed as the Holy Grail by European executives until just a few recent years.

 Gazprom and Russia are living on investments made half a century ago and those fields are running empty rapidly.
-The once mighty gas-exporting nation is rapidly seeing its reserves dwindling away and its gas transport infrastructure falls to pieces.
+The once mighty gas-exporting nation is rapidly seeing its reserves dwindling and its gas transport infrastructure falls to pieces.

 This means that in time it simply won’t be able to deliver the gas to Europe anymore, no matter what happens in Ukraine or not.
-We must get off Russian gas not because Russia has invaded Ukraine or because we must uphold human rights (those sure are debate-worthy issues) but much more and simply because Russia won’t be able to deliver all the gas we have contracted for any more in less than a decade.
+We must get off Russian gas not because Russia has invaded Ukraine or because we must uphold human rights (those sure are debate-worthy issues) but much more and simply because Russia won’t be able to deliver all the gas we have contracted for anymore in less than a decade.

 If we don’t wake up to this hard fact very soon, we will have an energy crisis with no equal.